 Certain balances, while also unfunded by definition (as no budgetary resources have been applied), will be liquidated from resources outside of the traditional budgeting process and require no further congressional action to do so.
-Such balances include: 1) the portion of amounts included on the Consolidated Balance Sheet in Other Liabilities - With the Public are shown as Unamortized Rent Abatement Liability and Deposit Fund Liability; and 2) the portion of amounts included in Other Intragovernmental Liabilities shown as Deposits in Clearing Funds (Held in Suspense and Earnings Payable to Treasury) and Amounts Owed to the General Fund/Other Agencies shown as custodial collections in Note 9.
+Such balances include: 1) the portion of amounts included on the consolidated balance sheet in Other Liabilities - Other Than Intragovernmental are shown as Unamortized Rent Abatement Liability and Deposit Fund Liability; and 2) the portion of amounts included in Other Intragovernmental Liabilities shown as Deposits in Clearing Funds (Held in Suspense and Earnings Payable to Treasury) and Amounts Owed to the General Fund/Other Agencies shown as custodial collections in Note 9.